-There are financial benefits as well.
-Pre-planning is a sound option against the rising cost of cemetery plots, niches and crypts.
+In addition, planning ahead is a sound option against the rising cost of cemetery plots, niches and crypts.
 Interest-free payment plans are available for the purchase of crypts, plots and niches.
-For details, either email Cemetery administration or phone at 250-561-7500.
+For additional information, contact Cemetery Administration:

-Canadian veterans have a section of the Cemetery which is marked by the Veterans' Memorial.
+Canadian veterans have a section of the Cemetery that is marked by the Veterans' Memorial.
 Created by the Ladies Auxiliary to the Royal Canadian Legion Branch 43, the monument is made with local stone mined from the McGregor Mountains.
-The Gardening Angels assisted the Ladies Auxiliary with fundraising, and Jay Lazzarin provided the Landscape design.
-Black Mountain Stone supplied the stone and the engraving was completed by E&K Stoneware
+The Gardening Angels assisted the Ladies Auxiliary with fundraising and Jay Lazzarin provided the landscape design.
+Black Mountain Stone supplied the stone and the engraving was completed by E&K Stoneware.

 Community Flag Placement

-Every year, RCMP members, Rocky Mountain Rangers, Scouts, Cubs, and family members visit the Cemetery to place Canadian flags on the graves of veterans and others who served their nation.
-The event now results in the placement of more than 1500 flags.
+Every year RCMP members, Rocky Mountain Rangers, Scouts, Cubs, and family members visit the Cemetery to place Canadian flags on the graves of veterans and others who served the nation.
+More than 1,500 flags have been placed to date.

 Chinese Burial Section